As without, so within: where we are, is who we are

 But of course it is important to experience the power of the landscape in one’s direct vicinity.
 City people like myself are also not excluded from these kinds of experiences.
 That’s why I have written regularly about Leiden – the city (in the Netherlands) where I live.
 But in a certain sense all my research is an attempt to minimize our sense of alienation and to make us feel more at home on our planet – and through that also more at home in the place we are living or staying at the moment.
 And naturally, this cannot be separated from feeling at home in our own body.

 Most of my articles, like the ones about Leiden, have been written in Dutch (and the best ones are available on my Dutch website).
-At the moment I have written six articles in English.
+At the moment I have written seven articles in English.
 I intend to add some more in the near future.

 Digging for my Dutch Ancestral Roots(2019).
 In the Dutch coastal region in the Roman era there was a settlement called Lugdunum (located at the mouth of the ‘Old Rhine’) and there were two temples with many altar stones devoted to the Goddess Nehalennia (found in the province of Zeeland).
 I speculate in this article about a relationship between the two.
 Indirectly, this has opened my mind to the pre-Roman indigenous worldview of my ancestors, to the power of cyclical nature and the presence of the living landscape around me.

 The Hidden Wealth of The Virgin Mary(2018).In this article I discuss the different ways in which the Goddess heritage has survived in the figure and the worship of the Virgin Mary.
 I show that her symbolism is ancient and therefore does not belong to a specific religion.
 She expresses a balance between the feminine and masculine, which is mirrored in developments in ourselves and in the world around us.